ucg8j/blog/posts/whos-going-to-leave-next.md

 ![](/content/images/2017/07/pairwise.png)

 On the diagonal we can see the distribution of each variable, including the target variable of who has left (this visualises the balance).
 There are some interesting groupings of those who leave (Green dots) when looking at the plots of `satisfaction_level` by `last_evaluation` and by `average_montly_hours` - they look to be the same sub-populations.
 E.g. Low satisfaction but high evaluation and monthly hours, there's also a grouping of a high number of projects completed with low satisfaction levels by those who leave.
 Perhaps these are _high performers_ that easily leave when they are not satisfied by their job.
-There are other interesting groupings so it's worth spending some looking at this output examining these relationships.
+There are other interesting groupings so it's worth spending some time looking at this output examining these relationships.
 It's great to have these groupings, as our classifier should be able to differentiate between those who leave and those that remain.
 If there were no relationships revealed in this plot, we would face a very difficult problem and perhaps have to go back to examine what data we could collect to help predict the outcome.

 Two variables were left out of the above plots, `Salary` and `Sales`.
 I need to deal with these separately prior to modelling, as our machine learning classifier will expect numbers to crunch rather than text.